St. Louis Divorce Lawyer

 - Custody of Children – When two parents are fighting for custody, the court may take the conduct of the cheating parent into consideration.
 This may apply to visitation rights as well.

 At Cavanagh & Associates, we counsel our clients thoroughly about their complex family law issues in dispute, helping them consider the most rational tactics for dispute resolution.
 When it is not possible to avoid a fight, we have the skill to win that fight.
-Regardless of how your divorce dispute is resolved, we always work to protect your legal interests and guide you through the process as easily and painlessly as possible.
+Regardless of how your divorce dispute is resolved, we always work to protect your legal interests and guide you through the process as quickly and painlessly as possible.

 “I would recommend Mr. Cavanagh as well as use him again in the future.”- Former Client